Being on the receiving end of a bad presentation is akin to the feelings associated with breaking a bone in your body.

 Your X ray machine needs to scan the very first thing you say and show to your audience.

-Imagine you are celebrating an event or something you have been working on for some time of real value.
-Here are a few powerful examples of how to launch your presentation in an article I wrote called: ‘6 real examples of how to open a presentation with impact.’
+Here are a few powerful examples of how to launch your presentation in an article I wrote called: ‘7 real examples of how to open a presentation with impact.’

 There is nothing worse than listening to someone drone on and on about something that: